UNL-UAV/mavROS-Simulation/README.md

 sudo apt-get install libgstreamer-plugins-base1.0-dev gstreamer1.0-plugins-bad gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-plugins-ugly -y
 ```
 -	Now you can run the simulation by using the command below (be sure you're in the Firmware directory that was pulled from Github).
 It is going to take a really long time to build the first time but afterwards it shouldn't take super long.
+-   Also there might be errors that come up because of some other dependencies that weren't included in the installation process, they should all be explicit instructions to install a certain dependency, you should be able to follow the error and resolve it.
 ```
 make px4_sitl gazebo
 ```